pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

 ## Process

-To use the example files to deploy PingDirectory with a readonly root filesystem, follow the steps here:
+To use the example files to deploy PingDirectory with a read-only root filesystem, follow the steps here:

 1. Generate a license file and create a secret.
 If you have an existing license file, you can use it here: